Trump administration is set to end Minnesota ICE surge

 Go Nakamura/Reuters

-The drawdown also comes amid a broader federal pullback: The administration has quietly pulled out National Guard troops from Chicago, Los Angeles, and Portland, The Washington Post reported.
+The drawdown also comes amid a broader federal pullback.
+The administration has quietly pulled out National Guard troops from Chicago, Los Angeles, and Portland, The Washington Post reported.

-Immigration has become a political liability for Republicans ahead of the midterm elections, The Wall Street Journal noted, as polls show Americans souring on the administration’s maximalist enforcement tactics.
+The immigration crackdowns have become a political liability for Republicans ahead of the midterm elections, The Wall Street Journal noted, as polls show Americans souring on the administration’s maximalist enforcement tactics.

 AD